-Egil give insights on why we built our solution on top of FreeBSD
+Egil Hasting, Synergy SKY's CTO, gives insights into why we built our solution on top of FreeBSD

 In a very very very simplified way, the diagram looks like this:

 Now we needed to decide on what would be the OS of the hardware or virtual hardware (The one called "SAS Appliance at Customer location" in the diagram)?
-Linux of course.. we had experience with CentOS from previous product and building virtual appliance.
+Linux of course.. we had experience with CentOS from previous products and building virtual appliances.
 However the more we talked about it, the more we realized that we should be looking around for options.

-One major issue we experienced was that Systemd managed to crash the whole dbus-systemd connection if our software took too much memory, leaving the system in unstable state, with reboot as only option (I don’t think we can blame CentOS directly for that, however pulling in such premature technology into a proclaimed stable platform, makes no sense at all!!).
-We had some other minor issues as well which is probably weeded out in the latest versions of CentOS (and not worth mentioning).
+One major issue we experienced was that Systemd managed to crash the whole dbus-systemd connection if our software took too much memory, leaving the system in an unstable state, with the reboot as the only option (I don’t think we can blame CentOS directly for that, however pulling in such premature technology into a proclaimed stable platform, makes no sense at all!).
+We had some other minor issues as well which are probably weeded out in the latest versions of CentOS (and not worth mentioning).

-What we looked into in regards of building the platform was:
+What we looked into in regards to building the platform was: